One End and A New Beginning: From Devi Sati to Ma Shailaputri

 After Sati sacrificed herself, Daksh’s wife and children begged Bholenath for forgiveness.

-Even in his deep sorrow, Karunamurti (the compassionate) Lord Shiva forgave Daksh and brought him back to life, giving him a goat’s head.
+Even in his deep sorrow, Karunamurti (the compassionate) Lord Shiv forgave Daksh and brought him back to life, giving him a goat’s head.

-After that, Lord Shiva entered a deep state of meditation.
-With his left side (Vama Bhaga) now gone, he became fully absorbed in a life of asceticism and came to be known as Dakshinamurti (the form that only has the Dakshina Bhaga or right side).
-Dakshinamurti is the intensely detached, ascetic form of Lord Shiva.
+After that, Lord Shiv entered a deep state of meditation.
+With his left side (Vama Bhaga) now gone, he became fully absorbed in a life of asceticism and came to be known as Dakshinamurti (the form with only the Dakshina Bhaga, or right side).
+Dakshinamurti is the intensely detached, ascetic form of Lord Shiv.

 In many traditions, Dakshinamurthi is considered the Swaroopam or form of Adi Guru (the first Guru).

-While Lord Shiva was deep in meditation, a demon named Tarakasur began to trouble the Devas.
-Seeing that Shakti had left Shiva, Tarakasur asked Lord Brahma for a boon that he be slayed only by the son of Lord Shiva.
+While Lord Shiv was deep in meditation, a demon named Tarakasur began to trouble the Devas.
+Seeing that Shakti had left Shiv, Tarakasur asked Lord Brahma for a boon that he be slayed only by the son of Lord Shiv.
 The Devas now faced a challenge.
-It was impossible to make Lord Shiva move even slightly, let alone convince him to find a new wife!
+It was impossible to make Lord Shiv move even slightly, let alone convince him to find a new wife!

 Leave a comment